gorgexec/MvvmCore/README.md

     }
 }
 ```
-ViewModel constructor may be empty or include any number of necessary dependencies, except Context or any View-specific objects references, because of architecture principles violation.
+It may be empty constructor or constructor declaring any number of necessary dependencies, except Context or any View-specific objects references, because of architecture principles violation.

+#### Data binding properties

-As ViewModel extended from `ViewModelCore` becomes to be a subtype of `androidx.lifecycle.ViewModel`, it supports all `androidx.lifecycle.ViewModel` features.
-Also it already implements `androidx.databinding.Observable`, so it is ready to use Data binding enabled properties like the following:
+As extended from `ViewModelCore` ViewModel becomes to be a subtype of `androidx.lifecycle.ViewModel`, it supports all `androidx.lifecycle.ViewModel` features.
+It also implements `androidx.databinding.Observable` out of the box, so it is ready to use Data binding enabled properties like the following:

 ```java
 ...